 - 1. The PAC may determine that, due to remoteness of location, limited access, or any other cause that may prevent the required public art from fulfilling the intent of these provisions, the fee shall be made as an in-lieu fee to the APPF. - 2.
-The in-lieu fees paid to the APPF may be used for the maintenance of publicly owned art.

-E. Administration of Art in Public and Private Development Program
+The in-lieu fees paid to the APPF may be used for the maintenance of publicly owned art. - E. Administration of Art in Public and Private Development Program

-The Art in Public and Private Development program shall be administered by the PAC in coordination with the development services department and the finance department,
+The Art in Public and Private Development ("APPD") program shall be administered by the PAC in coordination with the development services department and the finance department,

-- 1. The Art in Private and Public Development program funds in the APPF will be spent for each project and a written report on those expenditures shall be prepared and submitted on an annual basis to the appropriate city staff and council and shall contain a description and the amount and source of each expenditure for each specific art project and location of each piece of art(s) purchased or commissioned with such funding and any unspent balance and the name and residence of each artist. - 2.
-The PAC shall determine the appropriate placement of art(s) commissioned or purchased under the Art in Private and Public Development program as well as art(s) accepted as gifts to the city. - The PAC shall establish artist selection guidelines for the Art in Private and Public Development program projects, including determining whether any selection will be made by open competition, limited entry (invitational) or direct selection. - 4.
-The PAC shall oversee the maintenance of arts(s) in the Art in Private and Public Development program collection. - 5.
-The PAC shall solicit, receive and review comments and recommendations regarding the selection of art restoration and conservation projects, and to make the final selection of the restoration and conservation projects that will receive Art in Private and Public Development program funding. - 6.
+- The APPD program funds in the APPF will be spent for each project and a written report on those expenditures shall be prepared and submitted on an annual basis to the appropriate city staff and council and shall contain a description and the amount and source of each expenditure for each specific art project and location of each piece of art(s) purchased or commissioned with such funding and any unspent balance and the name of each artist. - 2.
+The PAC shall determine the appropriate placement of art(s) commissioned or purchased under the APPD program as well as art(s) accepted as gifts to the city. - 3.
+The PAC shall establish artist selection guidelines for the APPD program projects, including determining whether any selection will be made by open competition, limited entry (invitational) or direct selection. - 4.
+The PAC shall oversee the maintenance of art (s) in the APPD program collection. - 5.
+The PAC shall solicit, receive and review comments and recommendations regarding the selection of art restoration and conservation projects, and to make the final selection of the restoration and conservation projects that will receive APPD program funding. - 6.
 The city's finance director shall establish a segregated fund designated as the APPF into which funds appropriated or derived from gifts or donations and developer in-lieu contributions for public art shall be deposited. - 7.
-For the budget year that the city council appropriates funding for the eligible public construction project and that the eligible project is instituted, the public art allocation shall be deposited into the APPF in accordance with procedures established by the city's finance director.
+For the budget year in which the city council appropriates funding for eligible public construction projects, the public art allocation shall be deposited into the APPF in accordance with procedures established by the city's finance director.
 The deposited funds will include an inflation factor for the number of years that the project was in the capital improvements program plan and not implemented.
 As individual public art projects generally span more than one fiscal year, funds will be available for successive fiscal years. - 8.
-Monies collected in the APPF shall be budgeted and expended in the same manner as other city revenues and used for projects commissioned pursuant to this article.
+Monies collected in the APPF shall be budgeted and expended and used for projects commissioned pursuant to this article.
 Each disbursement from such account or from other appropriations for art shall be recommended by the PAC and authorized in accordance with applicable law and accounting principles governing expenditures from the city's budget.
 Separate accounts shall be established whenever funds are required to be used at a designated capital improvement project.